Donations for burned black churches up after Notre Dame fire | WTOP

-NEW ORLEANS (AP) — A crowdfunding campaign for three African American churches in Louisiana recently gutted by arson was climbing Tuesday after social media posts urging the public not to forget the plight of the…
+A crowdfunding campaign for three African American churches in Louisiana recently gutted by arson was climbing after social media posts urged the public not to forget the small houses of worship as the eyes of the world were on the fire-ravaged Notre Dame cathedral in Paris.

 NEW ORLEANS (AP) — A crowdfunding campaign for three African American churches in Louisiana recently gutted by arson was climbing Tuesday after social media posts urging the public not to forget the plight of the small houses of worship as the eyes of the world were on the fire-ravaged Notre Dame cathedral in Paris.